Homework 8

 Write three files:

-• list_primes.py should import your prime generator module, and contain a main function that call a method defined in that module that returns the list of primes, and finally it should print them out.
+should import your prime generator module, and contain a main function that call a method defined in that module that returns the list of primes, and finally it should print them out.prime_generator.py

-• prime_generator.py will define the class PrimeGenerator that contains a method primes_to_max() that takes an integer argument and returns a list of all primes from 2 to the argument value.
-It should employ the Sieve of Eratosthenes algorithm, which can be expected to compile a list for the argument 1000000 in about a second (this may vary somewhat, but you should expect to be in this ballpark).
+that takes an integer argument and returns a list of all primes from 2 to the argument value.
+It should employ the Sieve of Eratosthenes algorithm, which can be expected to compile a list for the argument 1000000 in about a second (this may vary somewhat, but you should expect to be in this ballpark).prime_generator_test.py

 Exercise 2: N-gram frequencies